runtimeverification/proof-checker/README.md

    generation/proof-hints/foo-a.single-rewrite.hints
 ```

-Note that the script assumes an installed, recent-enough version of K that is
+Note that the script assumes that the project is compiled, with a recent-enough
-capable of producing proof hints.
+version of K that was installed by `make install-k`.